hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/7-Networking/3-packet filtering.md

 # Allow incomming connections based on `SOURCE`

-IF traffic that is comming from any ip of this network, then filter and process it according to the policy and rules of the trusted zone
+IF traffic that is comming from any ip of this network, then filter and process it according to the policy and rules of the `trusted` zone

-## `--add-source= --zone=`
+## `--add-source= --zone=trusted`

 ```bash
 [bob@centos-host ~]$ sudo firewall-cmd --add-source=1.2.3.4/24 --zone=trusted